 It seems to me that karma works like a pendulum, or like one of those little gadgets with the line of balls hanging from strings.
 You pull one ball out and let it go and it hits the line of four balls and another ball at the other end goes out.
 There is conservation of energy.
 Consider a family in which the father is a career military officer.
 One child in that family may rebel against that as a way to find happiness and end suffering.
 The child sees the defects, fairly clearly as children often do, and becomes a hippie pacifist.
 This child grow ups and then one of their children, seeing the weaknesses of the pacifist and the rejection of the material world, rebels and becomes a Wall Street broker.
 Then the child of the Wall Street broker becomes a Buddhist monk.
 You get this swing back and forth of action and reaction, until someone says, “I can see that this is going to continue forever, and it is not breaking the cycle of suffering, so I am going to do something about it.”
 With this kind of very practical explanation, using examples from their own lives, people can begin to see how karma works.

-Buddhadharma: Many Westerners have trouble accepting the doctrine of karma, for a variety of reasons.
-Others say it is not an essential part of Buddhism anyway.
-How central is the doctrine of karma to Buddhism, and is it possible to call oneself a Buddhist without believing in it?
+Many Westerners have trouble accepting the doctrine of karma.
+Others say it is not essential.
+How central is the doctrine of karma to Buddhism?
+Is it possible to call oneself a Buddhist without believing in karma?